Recommended for you:

-Once your dog is fully grown, you need to make sure you're feeding him dog food that keeps him healthy and fit, so that he avoids developing health issues.
-His food type and portion size should be tailored to his breed, size, and lifestyle.
-Again, this is a good conversation to have with your veterinarian to ensure he receives adequate nutrition.
+Once your dog is fully grown, you need to make sure you're feeding dog food that keeps them healthy and fit, so that they avoid developing health issues.
+Food type and portion size should be tailored to breed, size, and lifestyle.
+Again, this is a good conversation to have with your veterinarian to ensure they receive adequate nutrition.

 Years 1 to 7

 Dogs should eat at regular times, usually once in the morning and once in the evening — the key is consistency.
 Also, keep in mind that the type of food you choose is important.
-If you have a more sedentary dog, consider a food that matches his lifestyle to ensure he still gets the right nutrients without causing him to gain weight.
+If you have a more sedentary dog, consider a food that matches their lifestyle to ensure they still get the right nutrients without causing weight gain.

 Caring for a Senior

 Your dog has officially made it over the hill of middle age.
-With seniority your dog is changing, so make sure you're keeping an eye on his nutrition and health, and consult your vet to see if you should switch to a senior dog food.
-Larger breed dogs may reach seniority sooner than smaller breeds, so it is important to ask your vet when your pooch has reached his golden years.
+With seniority your dog is changing, so make sure you're keeping an eye on their nutrition and health, and consult your vet to see if you should switch to a senior dog food.
+Larger breed dogs may reach seniority sooner than smaller breeds, so it is important to ask your vet when your pooch has reached this phase.
 For instance, your shih tzu might still be barreling around the house at eleven, but your golden retriever might be slowing down by age seven.

 It might be around this time that you'll want to cut back on food to avoid the weight gain that comes with less activity.
 You should also watch senior dogs for signs of weight loss, which can be a sign of health issues, like dental problems.
 Continue with twice a day feedings.
 Your dog may appreciate the routine.
 If you see changes to your dog's weight or eating habits, talk to your vet.